V-Sekai/manuals/71 Decisions/71.02 Proposed 02/20210523-distribute-trusted-clients-with-notary.md

 We provide a notary server.

-We setup the #trust relationship during the install and maintance.
+We setup the #trust relationship during the install and maintenance.

 ### Positive Consequences <!-- optional -->